Candidates make more stops in South Florida amid early voting

 Another voter also shared her thoughts.

 “We have six days to get ready,” said Crist.
-“Six days to get Ron DeSantis out of the pasture.”
+“Six days to put Ron DeSantis out to pasture.”

+On Tuesday, Crist was joined by President Joe Biden who campaigned for him, as well as Democratic candidate for the U.S. Senate Val Demings.

+“The American dream my parent’s believed in is slipping away, and it’s happening because career politicians like Marco Rubio does not fight for us,” Demings said.

 They all emphasized the stakes of the election.